51Degrees/documentation/src/concepts/flowelements/flowelement.md

 An **element** is immutable once created, so the configuration cannot be altered.

 An **element** can be added to any number of @pipelines.
-A @pipeline is merely an organizational layer which instructs **element**'s to carry out processing on a @flowdata, so the **elemement** acts in isolation without the need to reference to the @pipeline.
+A @pipeline is merely an organizational layer which instructs **element**'s to carry out processing on a @flowdata, so the **element** acts in isolation without the need to reference to the @pipeline.